 A look back at over two decades in Lanzarote

-. . . and so it finally came to be: a detached “casa” nestled among the surrounding volcanic hills, in a quiet location, even with a view of the sea, and we “moved in” in 2010!
+And that’s how it finally came to be: a detached “casa” nestled among the surrounding volcanic hills, in a quiet location, even with a view of the sea, and we “moved in” in 2010!

 Today, in 2026, the (digital) world has changed dramatically since the times mentioned, and AI has found its way into almost every aspect of life.